MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-This package will give you a visibility on what can be done to improve what you current have in place.
-You could say it's a audit.
+The audit will give you an in depth view of how your AWS service was implemented and how it can work better in production.
+We verify billing and propose security enhancements related to AWS service.
 </h5>

 <div class="br-01">